 Food is simple – – It is our approach to it that can be complicated and misleading.
 In other words, simple is not simply convenient or what our taste buds crave.
 It is not a philosophy or a fad that can’t sustain us.
 The food we eat should be as nourishing as it is tasty but in fact, our tastes and dietary habits may diametrically oppose what supports well-being and enhances our health and wellness.
+To quote Albert Einstein, “Theory without practice is sterile; but practice without theory is blind.”
 Food can be a cure and antidote if chosen for the nourishment it provides or it can trigger and factor in to a multitude of disease conditions.
-Good health and vitality are dependent upon strong QI and blood.
+Good health and vitality are dependent upon strong Qi and blood.
 Food choices, quality of food, and preparation methods are therefore incredibly basic, yet critical elements of sustenance.
 Eating is a pleasure and it is a powerful component in our lives to a far-reaching extent.
-Traditionally, food was considered medicine; if diet failed to correct a condition only then was a doctor consulted and further medicinal treatment sought.
+Traditionally, the Chinese considered food to be medicine; if diet failed to correct a condition only then was a doctor consulted and further medicinal treatment sought.

 The 5 elements considered in oriental medicine reflect both organ as well as energetic inter-play within.
 Foods classified by their intrinsic thermal properties and by their correspondent 5 element tastes enter determined meridians and organs.
 This interplay of energetics can guide us to selecting foods that address our state of health.
 In traditional dietary practice the taste and the inherent thermal nature of foods, the same as in Chinese herbal medicine, determines the organs and systems that it adjusts.
 A food’s therapeutic actions as it enters the body are distinguished by which of the 5 flavors it possesses.
 A small amount of the flavor itself penetrates to nourish the body and to therapeutically revive physiological functions.